A stepped care approach to mental health

 The new system supports disadvantaged individuals to access clinical mental health support close to home where possible, at no charge.
 The services offered are both psychological support services (PTS – General) and primary mental health clinical care coordination (PMHCCC).

-Services that are funded by Murray PHN fall into two broad categories:
+Services that are funded by Murray PHN fall into three broad categories:

 - Psychological Therapy Services (PTS) | supports people with mild to moderate mental illness.
 It provides brief interventions by qualified clinical and non-clinical staff.